-|The Julia Tuttle Causeway/ Bookville News Reel
+|The Julia Tuttle Causeway/ Bookville/ Lauren's Kingdom News Reel

-|(c) 2007-2013 Derek W. Logue.
+|(c) 2007-2019 Derek W. Logue.
 No part of this website may be used in any way without expressed written consent of the site owner.

-|Lauren's Kingdom: Ron Book, Lauren Book, the city of Miami, and the issue of homeless “Sex Offenders” crisis
+|Lauren's Kingdom: Ron Book, Lauren Book, the city of Miami, and the ongoing homeless “Sex Offenders” crisis

 By: Derek W. Logue of OnceFallen.com

 April 24, 2013 -- Last Revision November 22, 2019

 Of all the atrocities that have occurred as a result of sex offender legislation, few stories stand out more than the Julia Tuttle Causeway sex offender

 While the camp is not exist anymore (it was demolished in 2010), the city of Miami still struggles to this day with the treatment and housing of people

 forced to register as sex offenders.
 While registrants across America face homelessness on a regular basis, few places in America created such a law

 that literally forced registered citizens to live under a bridge as in Miami.
 This article tells the story of the camp that came to be known as “Bookville.”

 WELCOME TO BOOKVILLE: THE JULIA TUTTLE CAUSEWAY CAMP

 "People call this place a camp, like it's pretty and fun.
 It's not fun at all.
 We are living like animals and trying to make the best of it." --

 Osvaldo Castillo, JTC camp resident in 2009

 In 1995, the state of Florida passed one of the first residency restriction laws limiting where people convicted of sex crimes could live.
 Sparked by

-was known as the “Lauren Book Child Safety Ordinance .”
+followed by similar laws in 149 other municipalities .
 A small group of homeless registrants were forced to live in an empty parking lot as a result of

 the ordinance, but they were moved after it was discovered the lot was close to a center for child abuse victims.
 The registrants were eventually

 ordered by the state to live under the Julia Tuttle Causeway .